rahji/pcbmilling/content/docs/gerbers/diptrace.md

 3. Verify that *only* Traces, Pads, and Vias are selected from the list of Objects
 4. Change units to "Metric"
 5. Verify that the X and Y offsets are both 0
+6. **Because this is the bottom later, tick the "Mirror" checkbox**
-6. Click "Export Layer" to save the Bottom layer as a Gerber (.gbr) file
+7. Click "Export Layer" to save the Bottom layer as a Gerber (.gbr) file

 ### Exporting the Board Outline

 1. In the same Export Gerber dialog from above, choose the "Board Outline" layer from the list of Layers
 2. Verify that the X and Y offsets are both 0
+3. **Because this is the bottom later, tick the "Mirror" checkbox**
-3. Click "Export Layer" to save the Board Outline layer as a Gerber (.gbr) file
+4. Click "Export Layer" to save the Board Outline layer as a Gerber (.gbr) file

 ### Exporting the Drill File